 - Regular follow-up meetings of the group in charge of the program

 You should schedule the launch so that there are no long holiday periods coming in the following months.
-Otherwise, there is a risk that participation will be low as the staff focus on finishing their projects before the holidays.
+Otherwise, there is a risk that participation will be low as the staff focuses on finishing their projects before the holidays.
 And during the holidays, the new initiative would be easily forgotten and therefore it should be relaunched straight after the holidays.

 As I wrote at the beginning, in a large organization, it is advisable to pilot for 2-3 months among the excited ones.
 Based on the piloting, the shortcomings of the operation model can be fixed, and the participants of the pilot can act as an internal reference when expanding the operation.
 If you are using innovation software for collecting ideas, piloting will also make it easier for new users to participate because it is already contained in the software.

 The program should be launched visibly to the participants, using all possible communication channels.
 It is not enough to add news to the intranet and send one e-mail for the launch.